Marblez/Quadriplegic-Remote/README.md

 <h1> Specifications </h1>
 <p>
-Our design looks like an inverse V-shaped handrest with the circuit-board, battery pack, and Arduino microcontroller underneath the handrest.
-The two wood pieces of our design are connected by hot glue at a 90 degree angle.
-Each wood piece is 5.5 by 4.25 inches.
+Our design looks like an inverse V-shaped handrest with the circuit-board, battery pack, and Arduino microcontroller underneath the handrest and a photoresistor embedded into the board; the Arduino board underneath is connected to another separate infrared trasmitter board.
+The two wood pieces of our design are connected by hot glue at a 90 degree angle, each wood piece is 5.5 by 4.25 inches.
 </p>